learn-co-students/rails-factorygirl-intro-ios-0615/README.md

 end
 ```

 Notice how I've defined the `post` fixture throughout the Post model tests.
 In some of the tests, I've built the fixtures just as they're defined in the factories.
-In the `model validations` section, I've overriden the default value of the `content` attribute in the factory, and assigned a value of `nil`.
+In the `model validations` section, I've overridden the default value of the `content` attribute in the factory, and assigned a value of `nil`.

 That's it for the Post model.